chenkenbio/TransEPI/README.md

 * PyTorch>=1.9.0 (recommended) or PyTorch 1.6.0+
 * pyBigWig (optional, required by `prepare_bw_signals.py` for preparing features)

+# Datasets

+All the datasets used in this study are available at `data/BENGI` and `data/HiC-loops`.

 # Input features

 - Download the genomic features from [Synapse:syn26156164](https://www.synapse.org/#!Synapse:syn26156164) and edit the feature configuration file `./data/genomic_data/CTCF_DNase_6histone.500.json` to specifiy the location of the genomic feature files. *Absolute path is required!*
 - Or prepare features for other cell types using `src/prepare_bed_signals.py` and `src/prepare_bw_signals.py`.
 See `./data/genomic_data/pipeline.sh` for usage.